getkeops/keops/doc/python/Installation.md

 ### Compilation issues

-First of all, make sure that you are using a recent C/C++ compiler (say, gcc/g++-6 or above, or clang); otherwise, CUDA compilation may fail in unexpected ways.
+First of all, make sure that you are using a C++ compiler which is compatible with your nvcc (CUDA) compiler may fail in unexpected ways.
 On Debian based Linux distros, this can be done simply by using [update-alternatives](https://askubuntu.com/questions/26498/choose-gcc-and-g-version).

 ### Verbosity level